qradiolink/qradiolink/README.md

 Setup and running
 -------
 - It is recommended to start the application using the command line when running the first few times and look for any error messages output to the console.
 Some of them can be ignored safely, others are critical.
-Logging to a file is not yet enabled.
+Logging to console is by default enabled.
 - When first run, go to the **Setup** tab first and configure the options, then click Save before starting TX or RX.
 Without the correct device arguments, the application can crash when enabling RX or TX.
 This is not something that the application can control and keep functioning properly.
 - GNU radio main DSP blocks are highly optimized (including on embedded ARM platforms) by using the VOLK library.
 To minimize the CPU resources consumed by QRadioLink it is recommended to run the **volk_profile** utility after GNU radio has been installed.
 This command only needs to be run when GNU radio or libvolk are upgraded.
 - High sample rates, high FPS rates and high FFT sizes all affect the CPU performance adversely.
 On embedded platforms with low resources, you can disable the spectrum display completely using the FFT checkbox.
 The FPS value also sets the rate at which the S-meter and constellation display are updated, so reduce it to minimum usable values.
 If the controls menu is not visible, the S-meter display will not consume CPU resources.
 Similar for the Constellation display.